 The Golden Easter egg Cup, being a group one race, is widely covered by Australian online betting sites.
 Of course you may not be able to find the race on international sites, but most people around the world can join a site which will host wagers on the race.
 Finding a site with which to place a bet can be done online, using either a computer such as a lap top or desktop, or even a mobile device.
 Mobile devices are more popular these days as one can be pretty much anywhere as long as there is good internet connection to place a bet at mobile betting sites.

 The actual Wentworth Park track will also host bookies on the race day.
 The track has a separate wagering area, so that bets can be placed away from the family area.
 Other amenities during the race include a number of bars, a restaurant and family entertainment.

 The dogs that race at Wentworth Park are usually locally trained and run, except for during the big races such as the Golden Easter egg.
 Local dogs can be kennelled at the track as well, with trials for unknown dogs happening on weekdays.

 Knowing your dogs is a very good start to placing a successful wager.
 Dogs have pedigrees and certain peak ages just like horses do, and like horses can be affected by track conditions, injury and illness.
-A full history of each dog should be sought before placing a wager.
+A full history of each dog should be sought before placing a wager at racing betting sites.
 These can be found online as well as at the actual track itself from a number of people who are in the industry.
 When taking anyone’s advice into account, be sure to do some research yourself to ensure that it is, in fact, sound.

 Greyhound’s peak at a certain age, male dogs at about two and females at about three.
 Heavier dogs do better in wet conditions than lighter dogs, and dogs that lump to the front of the pack may run into trouble on the first turn.
 All of these things need to be researched and looked into before placing any wagers.